mzemel/mzemel.github.io/_posts/articles/2020-12-15-the-red-house-on-mississippi.md

 This ironic acceptance of un-reality and desire for ironic experiences prevents the ironic class from revolutionary action.
 In order to dismantle capitalism, <u>we must stop consuming irony.</u>

-We must stop being sarcastic or reductive, stop making meta-jokes and, for the love of God, stop turning everything into a fucking meme.
+We must stop being sarcastic or reductive, stop making meta-jokes and, for the love of God, stop turning everything into a meme.

 Until we’re able to do this, capitalism will never be overthrown.